 Controllers in FRC

 Drivers use gamepads or joysticks plugged into the Driver Station.
 WPILib reads them through controller classes.
-The XboxController class works with the Xbox 360, Xbox One/Series controllers, and the Logitech F310 when its switch is set to XInput ("X") mode — these are the most common FRC controllers.
+The XboxController class works with the Xbox 360, Xbox One controllers, and the Logitech F310 when its switch is set to XInput ("X") mode — these are the most common FRC controllers.

 For command-based code, use CommandXboxController, which adds convenient button "trigger" methods.